Contest Instructions

 VII.
 Submission Rights

-• The submission and all associated publication rights become the property of the EuroMCM Committee.
+• The submission and all associated non-exclusive publication rights are granted to the EuroMCM Committee.

 • The EuroMCM Committee may use, edit, excerpt, and publish the submission for promotional or academic purposes without compensation of any kind.